 The existence of the BAFPS stem from the need for an effective implementation and enforcement of the agriculture and fisheries product standards through better coordination and strengthening of existing standards formulation and implementation in several government agencies.

-Administrative Order No. 17 series of 1998 enumerates BAFPS’ powers and functions as defined in Section 63 of RA 8435 which goes to:
+Administrative Order No. 17 series of 1998 enumerates BAFPS’ powers and functions as defined in Section 63 of RA 8435, which are:

-Given these functions, the BAFPS envisions to be the standard-setting agency that will ensure the safety, quality, and global competitiveness of Philippine agriculture and fishery products.
-Empowered by strong advocacies and involvement in strengthening Philippine quality assurance systems, BAFS successfully embarked on programs like Good Agricultural Practices (GAP), Global GAP, Good Animal Husbandry Practices (GAHP) and organic agriculture certification scheme.
+Given these functions, the BAFPS as the sole standard-setting agency of the Department of Agriculture aims to ensure the safety, quality, and global competitiveness of Philippine agriculture and fishery products through the promulgation of relevant standards.
+Empowered by strong advocacies and involvement in strengthening Philippine quality assurance systems, BAFPS successfully embarked on the implementation of certification programs such as Good Agricultural Practices (GAP), Good Animal Husbandry Practices (GAHP) and organic agriculture.

 BAFS as one of the key players in the Organic Agriculture Industry

-In 2010, Republic Act No. 10068 otherwise known as the Organic Agriculture Act of 2010 declares it a policy of the state “to promote, propagate, develop further and implement the practice of organic agriculture in the Philippines.”
+In 2010, Republic Act No. 10068 otherwise known as the Organic Agriculture Act of 2010 declared it a policy of the State to

-As competent authority for organic agriculture, the BAFS is mandated to grant accreditation to third-party organic certifying bodies, PGS groups, and other entities to provide certification to organic management system (e.g. farms, etc.).
-Moreover, the BAFS was authorized to certify individual farms as a core PGS group, conduct inspections on compliance of PGS groups with the established Philippine National Standards for organic agriculture and relevant regulations.
+As the competent authority for organic agriculture, the BAFS is mandated to grant accreditation to OCBSs.
+Moreover, the BAFSis authorized to certify individual farms as a core PGS group, and conduct inspections on compliance of PGS groups with the established Philippine National Standards for organic agriculture and relevant regulations.

 Under this law, the BAFS was given the authority to issue registration on integrated organic farms, and organic inputs such as organic soil amendments (OSA) and organic biocontrol agents (OBCA).
-In support to these regulatory functions, the BAFS will be conducting monitoring and post-market surveillance of organic producers, farms, and inputs to ensure enforcement of the labeling requirements of the Organic Agriculture law.
+In support to these regulatory functions, the BAFS will conduct monitoring and post-market surveillance of organic producers, farms, and inputs to ensure enforcement of the labeling requirements of the Organic Agriculture Law.

 With the increased mandate of BAFS, the Bureau will be restructured, strengthened, and empowered.
-Additional mandates requires the Bureau to restructure the Organic Agriculture Division, which is now have three sections, namely: Accreditation Section, Registration and Evaluation Section, and the Monitoring and Labeling Enforcement Section.
-The administrative secretariat function of BAFS to the National Organic Agriculture Board (NOAB) has been transferred to the National Organic Agriculture Program – National Program Coordinating Office (NOAP-NPCO).
-Likewise, other relevant divisions of the Bureau such as the Standards Development Division (SDD), Technical Services Division (TSD), and the Laboratory Services Division (LSD) were strengthened to provide technical support to BAFS regulatory functions on organic agriculture.
+Additional mandates require the Bureau to restructure the Organic Agriculture Division, which now has three sections, namely: Accreditation Section, Registration and Evaluation Section, and the Monitoring and Labeling Enforcement Section.
+The administrative secretariat function of BAFS to the National Organic Agriculture Board (NOAB) was transferred to the National Organic Agriculture Program – National Program Coordinating Office (NOAP-NPCO).
+Likewise, other technical divisions of the Bureau such as the Standards Development Division (SDD), Technical Services Division (TSD), and the Laboratory Services Division (LSD) will be strengthened to provide technical support to BAFS regulatory functions on organic agriculture.